lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 - `snarkjs/benchmarks/`: Contains proving time, verification time, and gas cost reports for snarkjs
 - `rapidsnark/benchmarks/`: Contains proving time, verification time, and gas cost reports for rapidsnark
+- `noir/target/`: Contains witness files, proofs, and verification keys for the Noir implementation

 You can compare these results to determine which implementation performs better for your specific use case.